 Writer, One Life to Live on Hulu

-I was promoted to co-head writer after three months as staff writer for the online re-boot of ABC’s classic soap opera, One Life to Live (produced by Prospect Park Networks for Hulu).
+I was a staff writer for the online re-boot of ABC’s classic soap opera, One Life to Live (produced by Prospect Park Networks).
 During our seven months of production I wrote 15 of 40 episodes in the show’s final Emmy-nominated season, generating up to 140 script pages a week and co-created the bible for an additional unproduced season.

 I began my career in journalism at NBC News, moving on to be an assistant editor at Vogue.
 I've co-authored non-fiction books including Maverick Mind: A Mother's Story of Solving the Mystery of her Unreachable, Unteachable, Silent Son (Putnam).
 I've written for Fortune.com, MSN.com, Women & Hollywood, and Cafe.com.

 A documentary-style play based on interviews with non-believing clergy, conducted for a study by Linda LaScola and Daniel C. Dennett.
 The clergy were interviewed with the goal of understanding the impact of the deep conflict of no longer believing while still “on the job.”
 The play paints a portrait of mental anguish for those stuck between the world of believer and non, and redemption for those who are able to step outside of the limbo.